komalsingh1606/100_days_SQL/README.md

 Moreover, SQL enables the <b>retrieval of data through queries</b> that can filter, sort, and aggregate information, allowing for precise manipulation based on specific criteria.</p>

+<p> SQL is a powerful and flexible language that can handle large amounts of data and complex queries.
+It is widely used in industries such as finance, healthcare, e-commerce, and many others for managing and analyzing data. </p>